microbiomedatahub/microbiome-datahub/docs/about.md

 ## MAG

-**MAG** (Metagenome-Assembled Genome) is a microbial genome information reconstructed from metagenomic sequencing data.
-Most of MAG sequences are draft genomes of microbial strains found in the environment.
+**MAG** (Metagenome-Assembled Genome) is microbial genome information reconstructed from metagenomic sequencing data.
+Most MAG sequences are draft genomes of microbial strains found in the environment.
 MAG sequences are reconstructed by assembling sequence reads (short or long reads) and binning the contigs based on sequence patterns or abundance information.
 MAG sequences are important for understanding microbial genomic diversity, including uncultured taxa.

 ---